 So much so that according to the TIOBE Index for June 2022, Java is among the top 3 programming languages.
 In fact, Java is used in almost every company, whether they be small companies or big tech giant companies like Google, Amazon, etc. So, becoming a Java Developer in today’s world can enhance your career very well!
 And that is why I am going to share the points on becoming a successful Java Developer:

 Want to learn Java but have zero experience with the language, No worries!
-Now kick-start your programming journey with the GeeksforGeeks Java Programming Foundation – Self-Paced and designed for beginners and specially mentored by Sandeep Jain.
+Now kick-start your programming journey with the GeeksforGeeks Master Java Programming – Complete Beginner to Advance course which will help you master basic JAVA concepts such as Variables, Data Types, I/O to Advanced Java Collections concepts and Algorithms and taught by GFG CEO Sandeep Jain.

 1. Master the Core Java SE